stouffer/EvoGeoModules/manuscript/.plmt/temp.md

-\widowpenalty10000
-\clubpenalty10000

 Ecological interactions often exert important selective pressures on the species involved.
 For example, the phenologies of lodgepole pines and red crossbills respond spatially to the presence of squirrels [@benk03rsc].
-Likewise, palm species undergo changes in seed morphology in response to the extinction of bird dispersing their seeds [@gale13feb; @john17blc].
+Likewise, palm species undergo changes in seed morphology in response to the extinction of birds dispersing their seeds [@gale13feb; @john17blc].
 Interactions can be lost, too, when phenologies of the species involved shift [@raff15psf].
 Interactions are, in fact, so important that the existence of a species has been inferred by the fact that another species bore traits that matched no other known species:
 @krit91dmh relates the discovery of the moth *Xanthopan morganii*, with a proboscis famously over a foot long, which Darwin predicted would exist based solely on the phenology of local plant *Angraecum sesquipedale*.
 In addition,